Show, Don’t Tell: How I Use Loom to Pitch Investors

 3. Keep your pitch concise.

 The purpose of the intro email and video is not to explain every detail about your company.
-Instead, it should give a quick sense of who you are, what your product is like, and what makes it special — like a movie trailer for your full pitch and demo.
+Instead, it should give a quick sense of who you are, what your product is like and why you're passionate about it, and what makes it special — like a movie trailer for your full pitch and demo.
 This is not an onboarding video or training video (you can make those in Loom, too).
-Tease the investors to want to schedule a time for a proper pitch.
+Tease the investors to want to schedule a face-to-face meeting time (over Zoom, of course, for the foreseeable future) for a proper pitch.

 Add Loom videos to your pitch deck